gmatteo/cecam_tutorial_2017/ex_mpi_helloworld/README.md

     $ ls ${CONDA_PREFIX}/lib/libmpi*

 to list the MPI libraries.
-Do you have the `mpi.mod` Fortran module?
+Do you have the `mpi.mod` Fortran module in lib?

 At this point, the `mpicc` and `mpif90` wrapper should be in your path: